 Specific restrictions on the use of public resources are in place during the 'purdah' period before elections and referendums.
 The Cabinet Office issues guidance for civil servants on their conduct during this period.Jump to full report >>

-The term “purdah” is in use across central and local government to describe the period of time immediately before elections or referendums when specific restrictions on the activity of civil servants are in place.
-The term ‘pre-election period’ is also used.
+The term ‘purdah’ is in use across central and local government to describe the period of time immediately before elections or referendums when specific restrictions on the activity of civil servants are in place.
+The terms ‘pre-election period’ and ‘period of sensitivity’ are also used.

 The purdah period for the EU referendum will begin on 27 May 2016, which is 4 weeks before the poll on 23 June 2016.
 The purdah period before referendums is regulated by the Political Parties, Elections and Referendums Act 2000.
 During the purdah period before the forthcoming EU referendum central and local government are prohibited from publishing material relating to the referendum although some exemptions apply.

 The purdah period before general elections is not regulated by statute, but governed by conventions based largely on the Civil Service Code.